wapiflapi/veles/HACKING.rst

 # something to note:

- - for digrams a histogram is built in C++ (digram.cc / initTextures())
+ - for the old digrams view a histogram was built in C++ (digram.cc / initTextures())
  - but not for trigrams, for those we juste paint all the dots in the shader and count on cumulative transparency to create a histogram effect.
+This also makes the projection easier.

-   This also makes the projection harder.
+   After unification everything uses this method.